lamudi-gmbh/use-case-bundle/README.md

 }
 ```

-Use the use case executor to retrieve your use cases:
+Use the Use Case Executor to execute your Use Cases:

 ```php
 <?php